I took a pre-conference session "Becoming a Great Swim Meet Coach" with Guy Edson -- totally awesome.

 Meet:

+Great other coaches, officials and workers, especially the officials.
 Stand at the end of the lane you want w-up to begin in.
 Wear team colors.
 Greet swimmers personally, if not old enough to drive don’t blame them if showing up late.
 There is no such thing as an 11-12 year old girl, they always move in packs.
 J

 Have a job for everyone, don’t have assistants standing around, and get everyone involved.
 They bring staff to meets that don’t even have swimmers swimming at that meet.